 The Florida Rules of Probate

-When you look for a “probate lawyer near me,” make sure they will reference the Florida Rules of Probate when researching and checking the probate administration procedures.
+When you look for a probate lawyer, make sure the attorney will reference the Florida Rules of Probate.
+They need to do this when researching and checking the probate administration procedures.
 All rules detailing various legal procedures in probate will be addressed in the Florida Rules of Probate.
-According to the Rule 5.010 of the Florida Rules of Probate, which addresses the scope of the rules, stating: “these rules govern the procedure in probate and all guardianship proceedings?”
+According to Rule 5.010 of the Florida Rules of Probate, which addresses the scope of the rules, stating: “These rules govern the procedure in probate and all guardianship proceedings?”
 However, when determining which type of administration to utilize based on the facts of each case, a probate lawyer will review Florida Statutes Chapter 735.

 The Two Common Types of Probate Administration: Formal Administration and Summary Administration

-For more information on what would be the best way to proceed with the administration of a probate estate, it is recommended to look for and consult with a qualified “probate lawyer near me.”
+For more information on what would be the best way to proceed with the administration of a probate estate, consult with a qualified probate lawyer.
 At Bret Jones, P.A. we understand the importance of explaining the process of probate and probate administration in a clear and succinct fashion.
-At Bret Jones, P.A. our lawyers remember the importance of being counselors at law, and how the equal balance of listening and speaking with clients is essential for success.
+At Bret Jones, P.A. our lawyers remember the importance of being counselors at law.
+We understand how the equal balance of listening and speaking with clients is essential for success.
 Contact the law office of Bret Jones, P.A. when searching for a “probate lawyer near me.”